-There are 3 distinct Rastafarian orders/sects, with different beliefs and symbols.
-These groups however, agree on two common principles; the exalted status of Haile Selassie I and the rejection of white Eurocentric images of divinity.
+There are 3 distinct Rastafarian orders & sects, with different beliefs and symbols.
+These orders & sects, however, agree on two common principles; the exalted status of Haile Selassie I and the rejection of white Eurocentric images of divinity.
+Here are the 3 distinct Rastafarian orders & sects:

-The Bobo Shanti are a self-sufficient group that make and sell straw hats and brooms to support the community and grow their own produce.
+The Bobo Shanti is a self-sufficient group that makes and sells straw hats and brooms to support the community and grow their own produce.
 The members of this order do not smoke marijuana in public as it is only reserved for worship among members.

 Nyahbinghi Order/Theocratic Priesthood and Livity Order of Nyabinghi